CortexFoundation/tech-doc/model-writing-tutorial.md

 A few vocabulary essential for the rest of the tutorial:

+**CVM:**

+CVM, short for Cortex Virtual Machine, is the core of the Cortex blockchain.
+It is responsible for executing code on-chain.
+It is backward compatible with Ethereum's [EVM](https://ethdocs.org/en/latest/introduction/what-is-ethereum.html) with added support for on-chain machine learning inference.
+While it is virtually impossible to execute nontrivial ML models on the EVM, CVM is specially designed for on-chain ML inference with innovations such as utilization of node machines' GPUs and deterministic quantization of ML models.

 **CVM-Runtime**:

 An open-source deterministic machine learning framework written in C++.
 During runtime, the CVM (Cortex Virtual Machine) executes your models via CVM-Runtime.
 It is comparable to other frameworks such as MXNet, TensorFlow etc. with the important distinction that it is deterministic.